 Restricted stock awards may be granted under the Amended 2018 Plan pursuant to restricted stock award agreements.
 A restricted stock award may be granted in consideration for cash, check, bank draft or money order payable to us, the participant's services performed for us or any of our affiliates, or any other form of legal consideration acceptable to the Plan Administrator.
 Subject to certain minimum vesting requirements (see "Minimum Vesting Requirements" above), shares of our common stock acquired under a restricted stock award may be subject to forfeiture to or repurchase by us in accordance with a vesting schedule to be determined by the Plan Administrator.
-Rights to acquire shares of our common stock under a restricted stock award may be transferred only upon such terms and conditions as are set forth in the restricted stock award agreement.
-A restricted stock award agreement may provide that any dividends paid on restricted stock will be subject to the same vesting conditions as apply to the shares subject to the restricted stock award.
+Rights to acquire shares of our common stock under a restricted stock award agreement.
+A restricted stock award agreement may provide that any dividends paid on restricted stock will be subject to the same vesting conditions as are set forth in the restricted stock award.
+Upon a participant's termination of continuous service for any reason, any shares subject to restricted stock award.
 Upon a participant's termination of continuous service for any reason, any shares subject to restricted stock awards held by the participant that have not vested as of such termination date may be forfeited to or repurchased by us.